juliaedyck/Audio-Placebo-Plaza/README.md

 Erin Gee, Julia E Dyck, and Viv Li offer everyday people customized positive messages, audio creations, healing frequencies, binaural beats, and ASMR, responding to the needs of our community through a practice of radical sonic care.
 We promise our fullest intention

-The project was created using React.jquestionnaires, JavaScript ES6, Node.js, MongoDB, and Express.
+The project was created using React.js, JavaScript, Node.js, MongoDB, and Express

 ## Questionnaire